hashicorp/terraform-provider-aws/website/docs/r/lambda_event_source_mapping.html.markdown

 ### scaling_config Configuration Block

 * `maximum_concurrency` - (Optional) Limits the number of concurrent instances that the Amazon SQS event source can invoke.
-Must be between `2` and `1000`.
+Must be greater than or equal to `2`.
 See [Configuring maximum concurrency for Amazon SQS event sources](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html#events-sqs-max-concurrency).
+You need to raise a [Service Quota Ticket](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) to increase the concurrency beyond 1000.
 ### self_managed_event_source Configuration Block

 * `endpoints` - (Required) A map of endpoints for the self managed source.
 For Kafka self-managed sources, the key should be `KAFKA_BOOTSTRAP_SERVERS` and the value should be a string with a comma separated list of broker endpoints.